hanzishu/hanzishu/installwindows-en.md

 3. Double click the downloaded hanzishu-weasel-0.15.0.0-installer.exe to run the installation. （Choose send to scan if prompted.）

-If unable to download the exe file, try a different browser, or download from the link from a Windows version of WeChat program.
+If unable to download the exe file, try a different browser, or download from the link from a Windows version of WeChat program， or use a public network.

 ![alt text](https://github.com/hanzishu/hanzishu/blob/main/installerfile.png)